-Traditionally, laab is made with a type of ground meat.
+Traditionally, larb is made with a type of ground meat.
 This can be anything, from pork to beef, duck or chicken.
-Along with your chosen type of meat, you can also include a few pieces of liver in laab.
-As laab is mainly meat, it’s usually enjoyed with sticky rice and fresh vegetables such as yardlong beans, cabbage and basil leaves.
-Eaten in moderation, laab is no doubt one healthy Thai dish.
+Along with your chosen type of meat, you can also include a few pieces of liver in larb.
+As larb is mainly meat, it’s usually enjoyed with sticky rice and fresh vegetables such as yardlong beans, cabbage and basil leaves.
+Eaten in moderation, larb is no doubt one healthy Thai dish.

 In case you’re not familiar with konjac, it’s an Asian plant, and food can be made from its corm.
 Here in Thailand, konjac is usually sold in different shapes on its own as a carb or meat substitute, or part of diet products because it’s filling and has no calories.
 In a nutshell, konjac is a no everything food.
 It’s no carbs, no fat, no protein, no whatsoever, making it a zero-calorie food.
 Fiber is the only thing you can expect from this food, and this is the reason why it’s blander than bland.

 But don’t be put off by the fact that konjac is bland.
 The good thing about this is that it pairs well with strong, flavorful salad dressings and soups.
 Besides, its texture is fun to eat.
 I enjoy konjac’s texture a lot and it’s the reason why I actually eat konjac at all.
 If you like chewy foods (jelly chewy, not crazy chewy), I think you’ll like konjac noodles.